Raleek Brown

-Raleek Brown (born August 2, 2003) is an American college football running back for the Arizona State Sun Devils.
-He previously played for the USC Trojans.
+Raleek Brown (born August 2, 2003) is an American college football running back for the Texas Longhorns.
+He previously played for the USC Trojans and Arizona State Sun Devils.

 Early life

 Brown attended Edison High School in Stockton, California for his first two years Mater Dei High School in Santa Ana, California for his junior and senior years.
 As a senior, he had 1,123 rushing yards on 143 carries with 15 touchdowns and was named the All-CIF Division 1 Co-Offensive Player of the Year.
 Overall in his high school career he had 4,174 yards and 54 touchdowns.
 Rated as a five-star recruit by Rivals.com, Brown originally committed to play college football at the University of Oklahoma but flipped his commitment the University of Southern California (USC) after head coach Lincoln Riley left Oklahoma to coach USC.

 College career

+USC

 Brown played in all 14 games his true freshman year at USC in 2022, rushing for 227 yards on 42 carries with three touchdowns and 16 receptions for 175 yards.
 As a sophomore in 2023, he was switched from running back to wide receiver.
 He played in two games, catching three passes for 16 yards with a touchdown before taking a redshirt.
 After the season, Brown transferred to Arizona State University.
-In his first season with Arizona State in 2024, he played in two games due to injury and had nine carries for 42 yards.
-In 2025, Brown took over as the starting running back.